yeupay4-hub/IzumKonataV4.1-update-final/README.md

 ## Hi everybody!
 -> This project will no longer be sold, so I will share it for free with you.

+-> Using this obf for bad purposes, the owner will not be responsible!

 ## 🌀 IzumKonata Obfuscator

 -> High-Speed Obfuscation Engine – Advanced Anti-Tamper – Multi-Layer Compression